kirchberger/60_keyboard/README.md

 Will be based on ESP32-S3

-Looking to make a 8x8 ish matrix
+Looking to make a 8x8 ish matrix depending on number of keys

-Looking to use standard mechanical switch sockets for potential replacement in the future. one programming usb interface and one for connection.
+Looking to use standard MX mechanical switch sockets for potential replacement in the future.
+It seems the mill max sockets are the best option.

+one programming usb interface and one for connection.

 Also have a diode on each key so that ghosting is not an issue.